Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 Within each of these categories are specific types of transactions, as listed in the table below.
 Click on a transaction type to view the specific steps required to create that type of order, along with exanples of the request/response body for that type.

+<a name="transactionTypes"></a>
+*Click on a Transaction Type below to see specific instructions for submitting that type of order.*

 | ***Transaction Type*** 								| ***Catagory*** 		| ***Description*** 																					|
 | ----------------------------------------------		| --------------------- | ----------------------------------------------------------------------------------------------------- |